Intersection (geometry): Two polygons

 If one wants to determine the intersection points of two polygons, one can check the intersection of any pair of line segments of the polygons (see above).
 For polygons with many segments this method is rather time-consuming.
 In practice one accelerates the intersection algorithm by using window tests.
 In this case one divides the polygons into small sub-polygons and determines the smallest window (rectangle with sides parallel to the coordinate axes) for any sub-polygon.
 Before starting the time-consuming determination of the intersection point of two line segments any pair of windows is tested for common points.
 See.

+In mathematics, the symbol used to represent the intersection of two figures is ∩.
+The intersection of two sets A and B is written as $A \cap B$, and it represents all elements that belong to both sets.

 In space (three dimensions)

 In 3-dimensional space there are intersection points (common points) between curves and surfaces.
 In the following sections we consider transversal intersection only.